OSTEOCHONDRITIS DISSECANS

 What Causes Osteochondritis Dissecans?

-It is not precisely clear why blood flow may lack in a part of the bone.
+It is not precisely clear why blood flow may be lacking in a part of the bone.
 However, osteochondritis dissecans often relates to:

 The most accurate cause of osteochondritis dissecans is not clear yet.
 Also, there might be a genetic component that makes some people more inclined to develop this disorder.